 The provider will examine your vaginal walls for lesions, inflammation, or unusual discharge, and will also check your cervix for the same.
 S/he will collect a sample of cells from your cervix using a swab.
 This part of the internal exam is called a Pap smear.
 Some women feel a slight cramping when the cells are being gathered.
 The collected cervical cells are then sent to a lab to check for abnormal cell growth and to screen for cervical cancer.
 Abnormal cell growth is often caused by human papillomavirus (HPV).
 If the results of the Pap are inconclusive or abnormal, a follow up test for HPV itself may be done.
 The Pap smear does not test for pregnancy, STIs, vaginal infections, or other types of gynecological problems.

 Young women need routine gynecological exams because they may be particularly vulnerable to cervical infection since the surface of their cervixes contains relatively immature, less resistant cells.
 Early detection and treatment can reduce future complications.
 The HPV vaccine is recommended for young women to protect against cervical cancer.
 It's most effective if administered before you're sexually active, but it can be helpful if you haven't been exposed to the strains of HPV against which it protects.

-So if you think it's time, Columbia students can call Primary Care Medical Services at x4-2284 or log-in through Open Communicator to make an appointment for an exam.
-If you are not a student at Columbia, contact your health care provider or school's health service for an appointment.
+So if you think it's time, Columbia students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment for an exam.
+If you're not a student at Columbia, contact your health care provider or school's health service for an appointment.